-See Also: For related information, refer to the Housing Choice Voucher Program, Foster Youth to Independence Vouchers, Tenant Protection Vouchers, and HUD-Funded Service Coordination Programs sections of this Advocates' Guide.
+See Also: For related information, refer to the Housing Choice Voucher Program, Foster Youth to Independence Vouchers, Tenant Protection

+Vouchers, and HUD-Funded Service Coordination Programs sections of this guide.

-HUD's FUP is a federal housing program aimed at keeping homeless families together and safe and preventing homelessness among young adults aging out of foster care.
-HUD provides FUP Housing Choice Vouchers to Public Housing Authorities who must work in partnership with public child welfare agencies (PCWAs) in order to select eligible participants for the program.
+FUP is HUD's only housing program aimed specifically at keeping homeless families together and safe and preventing homelessness among young adults aging out of foster care.
+HUD provides FUP Housing Choice Vouchers to Public Housing Authorities who must work in partnership with public child welfare agencies (PCWAs) to select eligible participants for the program.
 These vouchers can be used to prevent children from entering foster care, reunite foster children with their parents, and help ease the transition to adulthood for older former foster youth.
-Because youth vouchers are time-limited to three years, on January 24, 2022, HUD implemented "the Fostering Stable Housing Opportunities Act Amendments" to FUP, codifying the FYI distribution mechanism and requiring PHAs to offer youth the opportunity to extend their voucher assistance by two years (for a total of five) by pursuing paths towards self-sufficiency if they are able (otherwise they are granted the extension regardless).
+In an effort to encourage and facilitate self-sufficiency for youth who benefit from FUP vouchers, HUD implemented the "Fostering Stable Housing Opportunities Act" Amendments (FSHO).
+FSHO was written by NCHCW in partnership with current and former foster youth.
+FSHO codifies the FYI distribution mechanism and requires PHAs to offer youth the opportunity to extend voucher assistance by two years (for a total of five years) by pursuing paths towards self-sufficiency if they are able (otherwise they are granted the extension regardless).
 Voucher assistance for families is not time limited.